-Leadership Through Governance: Training Volunteers for Nonprofit Board Membership
+Leadership Through Governance: Training Volunteers for Nonprofit Board Service

-- In the NYJL’s Nonprofit Boards Clearinghouse, learn how to lead a nonprofit board with competence and confidence.
-Workshop topics include board roles and responsibilities, monitoring financial policies, understanding legal responsibilities, developing strategic plans, and effective leadership skills.
+- Nonprofit Boards Clearinghouse teaches nonprofit board leadership skills through workshops on topics that include board roles and responsibilities, monitoring financial policies, understanding legal responsibilities of board members, and developing strategic plans.

 Frequently Asked Questions

 - Fall course offering We offer an accelerated course in the fall.
 This two day event is held on a Saturday from 8:30 a.m. to 5:30 p.m. and a following weekday from 7:00 p.m. to 9:00 p.m.

 - Spring course offering In the spring, we offer both an accelerated course similar to the fall offering, in addition to the same course delivered over five consecutive Wednesday nights from 7:00 p.m. to 9:00 p.m.The dates change annually for both the Fall and Spring courses, so please check our website for specifics.